harryho/vue-crm/README.md

 ## start json-server
 json-server db.json

-## You will following output.
+## You will see the following output.
 You can test the URLs via browser.
 ##
 ## \{^_^}/ hi!
 ##